 Political Context

-The recent statement has sparked intense debate across political and security circles.
+The statement has sparked intense debate across political and security circles.

-It has also brought to the fore the balance of power between political figures and security agencies.
+Meanwhile, the allegation raises questions about surveillance practices and the balance of power between political figures and security agencies.

 Reactions